psychowood/ng-torrent-ui/README.md

 ```bash
 grunt serve --torrent-host=localhost --torrent-port=8055
 ```
-replacing 'hostname' and '8055' with your utorrent hostname and port.
+replacing 'localhost' and '8055' with your utorrent hostname and port.

 ## Release History